 These stages can take place very quickly or very slowly.
 Some people experience each stage for a couple of days, others for a couple of months, and in extreme cases, it takes years to overcome culture shock.

-Culture shock also affects ESL students who travel to another country for full immersion ESL programs.
-ESL students who suffer from culture shock might even refuse to speak the new language.
+Culture shock also affects Canadian teachers in immersion ESL programs.
+Students who suffer from culture shock might even refuse to speak the new language.
 Most English language learners have not heard of culture shock and are not aware that they are experiencing it.
 As their teacher, you can help them identify it and understand it so that they too can continue moving through the stages as swiftly as possible.

 One or more of the following symptoms in your students can help you identify that they are experiencing culture shock: